Sri Lanka ETA/Visa Policy

 • Print out the ETA approval notice and present it upon arrival in Sri Lanka, along with your passport.

-Sri Lanka Visa Extension: Procedures and Requirements
+Sri Lanka ETA Extension: Requirements and Procedures

 Requirements: